tim-oster/rmnp/README.md

 # RMNP - Realtime Multiplayer Networking Protocol

 RMNP aims to combine all the advantages of TCP and the speed of UDP in order to be fast enough to support modern realtime games like first person shooters.
-It is basically a extension for UDP.
+It is basically an extension for UDP.

 ## Features